Anone-Imouse/Video-Shortcut-Extension/README.txt

 This is a pretty cool, simple extension meant mainly for video elements it HTML.
 But trust me, there's more.

-For Picture-In-Picture, you have to click the shortcut: "Ctrl" + "Shift" + "P".
-Make sure you are holding these keys at the same time, and in this order.
-However, for automatic scroll, you have to enter the shortcut "Ctrl" + "Shift" + "S" and to end it, simply click the "s" key once again
+For Picture-In-Picture, you have to click the shortcut: Ctrl + Shift + P. Make sure you are holding these keys at the same time, and in this order.
+However, for automatic scroll, you have to enter the shortcut Ctrl + Shift + S and to end it, simply click the S key once again.
+Also, for the automatic clicking, you enter the shortcut Ctrl + Shift + R and if that shortcut is not taken, you should be asked to click an element.
+When you clicked that element, you will then be asked to enter the number in milliseconds that you require for delay between clicks.
+After all that, you can end the autoclicking by clicking the R key.